-In this article, we will be discussing the reasons why Nokia Failed miserably.
-The ferocious and mighty telecom giant Nokia well known for its products hardware and battery life.
-For years, it enjoyed unrivaled dominance.
+This post focuses on the reasons why Nokia failed after enjoying unrivaled dominance in the mobile segment for several years.
+The ferocious and mighty telecom giant Nokia was well known for its products' hardware and battery life.
+For years, it was the talk of the town.
 User satisfaction with Nokia’s mobiles was globally recognized.
 The company launched the first internet-enabled phone in 1996 and by the start of the millennium, Nokia had launched a touch-screen mobile prototype as well.

 This was the start of a revolution in the mobile phone industry.
 The Finnish giant was the largest cell phone maker in 1998.
 Nokia overtook Motorola, a move that was hard to predict.
 So what exactly happened if all was going well?
 It wasn’t a single factor but a myriad of reasons, most of which resulted from the resistance to change.